Key takeaways

 When every element passes that test, the room does not look like boss office decor.
 It looks like a workspace that belongs to someone who takes what they do seriously.
 That is the difference between decorating a space and designing one that works.

-The details that complete boss office decor
+Which details complete boss office decor?

 Boss office decor is completed by details that reflect the same standard as the major decisions.
 The chair should communicate the same quality and intentionality as the canvas.
 Books, if present, should be curated rather than accumulated.
 A quality rug grounds the desk area and adds texture without competing with the primary canvas for visual attention.